EoinFitzsimons/Eoin-s-Racing-Game/README.md

 **Ready to Race?
 Choose your team and start your championship journey!** 🏁

 *Experience the thrill of international circuit racing from your browser.*

+## 🔄 Recent Updates

+### July 2025 Update

+#### 🏁 Start/Finish Line Improvements

+- Fixed issue where AI cars and sometimes the player weren't properly registering the start/finish line checkpoint
+- Ensured all cars (player and AI) start behind the start/finish line for correct checkpoint detection
+- Increased the detection area for the start/finish checkpoint for improved reliability
+- Maintained gentle race start protection (small upward velocity) to help cars cross the line

+#### ⏱️ Best Lap Tracking

+- Added comprehensive lap timing system to track and display best lap times
+- Best lap time now displays in the broadcast bar during races
+- Best lap time shows on the race completion screen
+- Fixed reset functionality to ensure best lap time resets when restarting race or selecting a new team

+#### 🎨 UI Improvements

+- Enhanced text visibility to ensure all UI elements are readable against all backgrounds
+- Fixed dark-on-dark text issues for better contrast
+- Improved overall UI consistency and readability

+#### 🔧 Bug Fixes

+- Fixed code duplication in team selection return function
+- Ensured proper placement of all cars on the starting grid
+- Improved race completion screen display and statistics